 Drew attended the University of California, Davis, where he earned a Bachelor of Arts degree in Political Science, with a minor in history.
 Drew serves as a City of Lancaster Architecture and Design Commissioner.
 He is a past President of the Antelope Valley Board of Trade, a regional non-profit focused on economic development.
 He sits on the Measure R Bond Oversight Committee for Antelope Valley College, the Advisory Committee for the State Prison in Lancaster and is a member of Lancaster West Rotary.

 Drew and his wife, Lauren, have been married since 2011 and live in Lancaster.

-Eric Sarcos is an analyst with the office of Vice Chair George Runner.
+Eric Sarcos is an analyst with the office of Member George Runner.
 In this position, Eric assists with resolving taxpayer issues and works closely with Member Runner's staff and BOE staff to ensure taxpayers receive outstanding customer service.

 Prior to joining Member Runner's office, Eric worked in the Board's Field Operations division handling administrative matters in the First District.
 While still in high school, Eric was recruited by the Taxpayer Records Unit.

 Eric was born and raised in West Sacramento and is a full-time student at California State University, Sacramento, where he majors in accountancy.
 In his spare time, Eric enjoys photography and is a technophile.